cloudflare/cloudflare-docs/content/durable-objects/how-to/create-durable-object-stubs.md

 - `id` {{<type>}}DurableObjectId{{</type>}}
   - An ID constructed using `newUniqueId()`, `idFromName()`, or `idFromString()` on this namespace.

-  - This method constructs an Object, which is a local client that provides access to a remote Durable Object.
+  - This method constructs an Object, which is a local client that provides access to a remote Object.

   - If the remote Object does not already exist, it will be created.
 Thus, there will always be an Object accessible from the stub.